Thinking of building an ecommerce store?

 - WooCommerce is a plugin for WordPress CMS.
 So, you need to install it [WordPress] first to power the WooCommerce platform.
-You will need a reliable hosting providers to host it.
+You will need reliable ecommerce hosting providers to host it.

-- It lets you switch to any of your preferred hosting solution provider within minutes through the migration system.
+- It lets you switch to any of your preferred hosting solution providers within minutes through the migration system.

-- You’re not tied to any third party rules or obligations.
+- It does not tie you to any third-party rules or obligations

-- BigCommerce is a hosted ecommerce application and you can’t host it anywhere else.
+- BigCommerce is a hosted ecommerce application, meaning you can’t host it anywhere else.
 I have discussed this previously in our Magento vs BigCommerce post.

 - You’re not the sole owner of the hosted space, in fact, it is shared with other BigCommerce stores.